 If you would like your purchase to support a specific bookstore, find that store on Bookshop.org’s map and your favorite independent bookstore will receive the full profit from your order.
 Every time you make a purchase, you can choose a different independent bookstore to receive the profits.
 If you don’t choose a store, the proceeds from your purchase will go into a general fund that will be split equally among independent bookstores nationwide, regardless of whether those stores use Bookshop.org themselves.

 What you’ll find in the Caterpickles Bookstore

-The new Caterpickles Bookstore stocks my own What’s That, Mom? book, my husband’s book on Understanding Healthcare Delivery Science, and a curated collection of the various books I’ve reviewed here on Caterpickles over the years.
+The new Caterpickles Bookstore stocks my own What’s That, Mom? book, my husband’s book on Understanding Healthcare Delivery Science, and a curated collection of middle grade books that the students at the library where I work enjoy the most.
 As with the affiliate links, a portion of each purchase made though the Caterpickles Bookstore will help support Caterpickles and raise money for local independent bookstores.
 Plus, you’ll get a great book.
 Now that’s a win-win-win!